5 Tips to Help Beginners Hit a Fairway Wood

 5. Stabilize your base for a stronger fairway wood swing

-We touched upon this in our most recent driver tips guide where we discussed the importance of a strong base for a solid drive.
+Everyone has to start from the bottom, and we touched upon this in our driver tips guide where we discussed the importance of a strong base for a solid drive.
 This is just as true with your fairway wood.

 Having a strong base when you’re hitting a fairway wood will not only produce more distance on your strikes but will also help with your accuracy.